bratanon/stjerneman-jekyll/_posts/2009-10-18-create jquery filters.md

 type: post
 published: true
 comments: true
+disqus_id: f3f8354e-a1ff-4c4d-ac91-e64edb8dac03
 categories:
  – posts
 ---

 Ever needed some custom filters with jQuery?
 Its easy to do yourself.

 <!--more-->

+Ever needed some custom filters with jQuery?
+Its easy to do yourself.

 The syntax is simply this:

 ```javascript